 Elopement (also referred to wandering) refers to a situation in a nursing home, assisted living facility or other institutionalized living arrangement when a cognitively impaired person leaves the safety of the facility without the knowledge of the staff.
 Many instances where a patient elopes from a facility result in serious injury or even death when the individual encounters a world he or she is not equipped to deal with.

-A patient’s (Link Removed) should be identified at the time the patient is admitted to the facility and re-addressed by the facility as required.
+A nursing home patient should be identified at the time the patient is admitted to the facility and re-addressed by the facility as required.
 Preventive measures should be implemented by the facility to remove the opportunity for the patient to leave the safety of the facility.

 Elopement prevention can be achieved by implementing the following measures: